Lernstick/Lernstick-Bridge/README.md

 Non manually activated devices that are active in the bridge are automatically removed after a configured time period.
 Manually activated devices must be removed by the exam system.

+If a device was deactivated the agent must be restarted in order to register with the registrar again.
 ## Deployment
 For easy deployment build docker image with: `sudo docker build -t lernstick-bridge -f docker/Dockerfile .`